 The new vent hood system must be precisely fitted so as to be "balanced."
 Balancing a vent hood means that the amount of air being removed is made up by forcing air back into the building.
 It is a tightly knit integration between your HVAC system and vent hood.

 Type I vent hoods will typically be installed with a fresh air or make-up air device for this reason.
 A secondary make-up air fan system will be installed using a separate duct and connect to the fresh air device on your hood.

 This duct is typically called a fresh air plenum and is installed in the front of the hood.
 It will often appear as a shallower box and have perforations along the surface.
 A common mistake people make is to assume the makeup air return acts as a wind screen to contain the smoke.
 This is not the case, as your vent hood exhaust is designed to remove the smoke, grease and vapors independent of a make-up air system.

-If it were not for the make-up air, you HVAC would have to fight against the constant siphoning of air out of your building through the hood's exhaust fan.
+If it were not for the makeup air, your HVAC would have to fight against the constant siphoning of air out of your building through the hood's exhaust fan.
 When an HVAC works harder it uses more energy and this means paying more for electricity.
 The amount of air being returned into your building should be a large percentage so that a much smaller percentage of air is made up through your HVAC fresh air intakes.
 It is important to note that local building codes vary and the amount of make-up air required may be different where you live.
 As a general rule, always check with your local building codes to make sure you are in compliance.